ArboreumDev/algorand-credit/README.md

 (slightly adapted readme:)
-This is a boilerplate `algob` project with ASA deployment and funding a smart contract (in TEAL & PyTEAL)

-To run the `sample-project`:

 * First you need to set the configuration in `algob.config.js` file:

   - Specify accounts you want to use, there are multiple ways to do it.
 You can see [here](/docs/algob-config.md)